Our Team

 Kaitlyn is a Care Staff At SafeHope Home and her pronouns are she/her.
 She is of white settler heritage and is also Jordanian.
 Kaitlyn is dedicated to ongoing learning.
 She has her Social Service Worker diploma, Graduate Certificate in Addictions and Mental Health, and an Undergraduate Degree in Social Work.
 She is knowledgeable in mental health, gender-based violence, Indigenous ways of knowing, and addiction interventions including motivational interviewing.
 Her approach to social work includes feminist perspectives, trauma-informed care, and anti-oppressive practice.
 She has prior experience in providing supports for at risk youth, folks experiencing housing insecurity, and folks in need of harm reduction resources.
 Kaitlyn is passionate about supporting survivors of human trafficking and she is dedicated to maintaining safer spaces for the women that she works with.
 She works from a space of compassion and collaboration and she values community building.
 When Kaitlyn is not working, she enjoys spending time outdoors, reading books, and leaning into her creativity with writing and visual arts.

-Shantel, Care Support Worker
+Shantel, Care Staff

 Shantel is an advocate & Care Staff at SafeHope Home.
 Shantel has a Social Service Worker diploma & a BA in Global Development.
 Shantel is currently working full-time as a Crisis Response Specialist on a new pilot that focuses on bridging the gaps for BIPOC communities faced with mental health crises.
 Shantel continues to advocate for services for women, BIPOC & mental health communities.
 Shantel enjoys going on nature walks and hikes.
 Shantel is creative & artistic and uses art as a form of therapy for herself and community members.